Jon Waters: Early years

-Career
+Ohio State

-In 2000, after completing five years as a band member, Waters began his professional career as a band director, staying on with The Ohio State University Marching Band as a graduate assistant.
+In 2000, Waters began his professional career as a band director, staying on with The Ohio State University Marching Band as a graduate assistant.
 In 2002 he was hired as an assistant director.
 Upon the retirement of director Jon Woods in September 2011, Waters was given the role of interim director.
 On 10 October 2012, executive dean and vice provost of the College of Arts and Sciences Joseph Steinmetz, announced his promotion to director.

-On October 6, 2012 at the home game vs. Nebraska, Waters' band performed a video game tribute show featuring unprecedented use of animations, including a horse which galloped down the field and then reared up on its hindquarters, as well as the Tetris and Pac-Man video games.
-This show received national attention, with a YouTube video achieving four million hits by the following Monday.
+On October 6, 2012 at the home game vs. Nebraska, Waters' band performed a video game tribute show featuring use of animations, including a horse which galloped down the field and then reared up on its hindquarters, as well as the Tetris and Pac-Man video games.
+This show received national attention, with a YouTube video achieving four million views by the following Monday.
 In 2013 the band began using iPads to reduce paper usage and to design and execute more complex shows.
 Waters and his staff created shows with extensive animation, including a Michael Jackson show which animated Mr. Jackson moonwalking and doing "the splits", and the Hollywood Blockbuster show with animations of Superman saving a falling building, Harry Potter winning a Quidditch match, a dinosaur eating a Michigan football player, and an epic battle at sea between two sailing ships.

 The band and Waters received national attention for these shows, and Waters was interviewed by a long list of national news outlets, including Good Morning America, The Today Show, CNN, and USA Today.
 In May 2014 he delivered a TEDx talk on "Tradition thru Innovation".